jonpham/training-cpp/README.md

 # Purpose
 Create a Command Line tool that allows users to traverse through training modules using menu items and console input.
 Menu Items should consist of Walk Through Use Cases regarding Web-Based SW productivity Tools.

+# Menu Items

+Menu Items are the real heart of this training repository.
+They can be created and used to demonstrate how Software Development can be done or to try new things in C++.